bagustris/VIM101/README.md

 ## Learn VIM
 1. VIMtutor
-First, you should install vim and vim-runtim.
+First, you should install vim and vim-runtime.
 In Ubuntu,

 ```
 $ sudo apt install vim vim-runtime